Recently updated on April 20th, 2026 at 11:52 am

 Protection From Intimidation

-An adult (parent/guardian) can file a Protection From Intimidation (PFI) for a minor for harassment and stalking by an adult abuser who is neither an intimate relationship nor a family member PFIs cannot be granted in cases involving two minors, two adults, or where a minor is harassing or stalking an adult.
+A Protection From Intimidation (PFI) in Pennsylvania allows a parent or legal guardian to file on behalf of a minor victim of harassment or stalking by an individual who is not a family member or intimate partner.
+PFIs may be granted whether the defendant is a minor or an adult.
+However, PFIs are not available for cases involving two adults or where a minor is alleged to have harassed or stalked an adult.
 (Pennsylvania Consolidated Statutes, Title 42, Chapter 62A, Section 62A01 et seq.)

 More details coming soon